CirclesUBI/circles-nethermind-plugin/Readme.md

 * `distinct` - If set to `true`, only distinct rows are returned.
 * `limit` - The maximum number of rows to return (defaults to max.
 1000).

+*There is no default order, so make sure to always add sensible order columns.*

 #### Available namespaces, tables and columns

 Every table has at least the following columns: